microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/2-github-basics/README.md

 >
 > [![Git and GitHub basics video](https://img.youtube.com/vi/bFCM-PC3cu8/0.jpg)](https://www.youtube.com/watch?v=bFCM-PC3cu8)

-In your repository, navigate to `Insights > Community` to see how your project compares to recommended community standards.
+In your repository, navigate to `Insights > Community Standards` to see how your project compares to recommended community standards.

    Here are some things that can improve your GitHub repo:
    - **Description**.
 Did you add a description for your project?